Ravenbrook/mps/procedure/review.rst

 whether the product document is consistent with any source documents, and whether dependencies and links are documented where appropriate.

+[Other possible checking roles:

+  - checking using a different medium (printouts)
+  - checking random things in a random order, using dice
+  - sampling large or repetitive changes at random.

+RB 2023-01-29]

 9. Issue Classification
 =======================